Chalarangelo/30-seconds-of-interviews/questions/html-vs-xhtml.md

 #### Good to hear

 * Any element can be self-closed
-* Tags ands attributes are case-sensitive, usually lowercase
+* Tags and attributes are case-sensitive, usually lowercase

 ##### Additional links